20+ Years Experience

 One potential solution for companies facing balance sheet insolvency is to seek new investment or loans in order to address their financial challenges.

 This may involve reducing their balance sheet liabilities through debt for equity swaps, refinancing, or asset sales, which can help the company secure new investments or loans.
-Additionally, companies may seek equity financing from investors by offering an ownership stake in the company in form of shares.

 While seeking new investment or loans can provide much-needed financial relief for companies facing balance sheet insolvency, it is important for directors to carefully evaluate the potential risks and benefits of these options.